inokawa/rich-textarea/README.md

 https://inokawa.github.io/rich-textarea/

+## Features

+- **Styleable texts:** Not just highlighting texts like similar libraries, this library also supports colorizing, decorating and more.
+Regex or any tokenizers can be used.
+- **Easy to interact with events:** You can get caret position and can catch some mouse events on texts, which are useful to display something reflects user actions.
+- **Compatible with textarea:** Except added features, this library is designed to behave as native [textarea](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/textarea) as much as possible.
+If not worked properly, please report it in an [issue](https://github.com/inokawa/rich-textarea/issues) or [PR](https://github.com/inokawa/rich-textarea/pulls).
+- **Lightweight:** Trying to support many usecases but also keep bundle size small.
+Currently [about 3kB (gzipped)](https://bundlephobia.com/package/rich-textarea).

-## Overview
+## Motivation

 Sometimes we need customized text editor in web.
-However creating it with [raw contenteditable is so hard](https://github.com/grammarly/contenteditable) and editor frameworks are usually too heavy...
-Maybe all you really need is just a textarea with highlighting?
+However creating it with [raw contenteditable is so hard to do properly](https://github.com/grammarly/contenteditable) and editor frameworks are usually too heavy...
+Maybe you really need is just a textarea with highlighting and some hovered menus, but native textarea and many of textarea libraries are far from it because of the limited customizability.
+This library is aiming to solve the problem.

-This library is a simple native [textarea](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/textarea) but has a function to style texts with regex or other tokenizers.
-Not just highlighting texts like similar libraries, this library also supports colorizing, decorating and much more.

 ## Install